 How Can Project Owners Remove The Headache Of Paper Storage?

 And having all of this information stored in the cloud removes the costs and headaches that come with cumbersome paper storage.

-“In the old-school way, they would compile all of their as-built drawings, system descriptions, maintenance information, etc, in paper format, and still in some specifications to this day, they hand over that information in wheelbarrows, in big arch-lever folders,” says Zutec business development manager Daniel Da Silva.
+“In the old-school way, they would compile all of their as-built drawings, system descriptions, maintenance information, etc, in paper format, and still in some specifications to this day, they hand over that information in wheelbarrows, in big arch-lever folders,” says Zutec Vice President of Solution Sales, Daniel Da Silva.

 “This information has to be stored somewhere.
 On some of the big buildings that we worked on in the past, they would have huge floor areas to cope with all of the paper that they'd need to house.”

 With a digital solution, that problem is obsolete, meaning the storage space can be repurposed with a productive function.